 A titan of industry is sent to prison after she's caught insider trading.
 When she emerges ready to rebrand herself as America's latest sweetheart, not everyone she screwed over is so quick to forgive and forget.

 Pete and Debbie are both about to turn 40, their kids hate each other, both of their businesses are failing, they're on the verge of losing their house, and their relationship is threatening to fall apart.

 Sandy Patterson (Jason Bateman) gets a nice call confirming his name and other identifying information.
-The next thing he knows, a spa in Florida is reminding him of his appointment, and his credit cards are maxed out.
+The next thing he knows, a spa in Florida is reminding him of his appointment and his credit cards are maxed out.
 With his identity stolen, Sandy leaves his wife, kids and job to literally bring the thief to justice in Colorado.
-But keeping tabs on the other Sandy (Melissa McCarthy) and run-ins with bounty hunters, is harder than he was expecting, and ultimately the cross-country trip is going to find both Sandys learning life tips from one another.
+Keeping tabs on the other Sandy (Melissa McCarthy) and run-ins with bounty hunters is harder than he was expecting, and ultimately the cross-country trip is going to find both Sandys learning life tips from one another.
 Written by

 Was this review helpful to you?